NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 - [`nodes`](https://nixos.org/manual/nixos/stable/index.html#test-opt-nodes) contains a set of named configurations, because a test script can involve more than one virtual machine.
   Each virtual machine is setup using a NixOS configuration.

-- [`testScript`](https://nixos.org/manual/nixos/stable/index.html#test-opt-testScript) defines the Python test script, either as literal string.
+- [`testScript`](https://nixos.org/manual/nixos/stable/index.html#test-opt-testScript) defines the Python test script, either as literal string or as a function that takes a `nodes` attribute.
   This Python test script can access the virtual machines via the names used for the `nodes`.
   It has super user rights in the virtual machines.
   In the Python script is each virtual machine is accessible via the `machine` object.